W. R. Granger: 1922 to 1924

-Toby Sexsmith from the Manitoba Amateur Hockey Association was elected the new CAHA president in March 1922.
-Granger remained on the CAHA executive for two years as the honorary president, and was named to the affiliation and alliances committee of the AAU of C. The CAHA recognized Granger's contributions to national hockey when it established the practice of awarding gold medals to its past presidents in March 1924.
+In March 1922, Granger presided over the first CAHA annual meeting in which all members were represented in person, and dealt with overhauling the constitution.
+At the same meeting, Toby Sexsmith from the Manitoba Amateur Hockey Association was elected president to succeed Granger.
+Remaining on the executive for two years as the honorary president, Granger was named to the affiliation and alliances committee of the AAU of C. The CAHA recognized Granger's contributions to national hockey when it established the practice of awarding gold medals to its past presidents in March 1924.

 In April 1924, the QAHA proposed to change its structure to be more similar to the Ontario Hockey Association, where clubs affiliated directly with the association instead of as a members of a league.
 The QAHA felt that the calibre of play was reduced when leagues competed against each other for players, and that clubs would better develop talent by eliminating the struggle to find players.
 Granger sat on the committee to draft revisions to the constitution which protected existing clubs from the competition for players by giving clubs the right to decide whether there was enough talent for new clubs to be established in any given area.
+His suggested changes to the QAHA constitution were adopted in November that year.